Everything You Need to Know About Money Laundering and Regulations

 The famous mob boss might have inadvertently originated the term “laundering”.
 He laundered an estimated $1bn through various businesses.
 He started out with a chain of laundromats which were cash operated.

 The BCCI scandal

-The Bank of of Credit and Commerce International (BCCI) was the 7th largest private bank in the world.
-That is, before it was taken down by the CIA in a bust revealing a mass of money laundering activity.
+The Bank of Credit and Commerce International (BCCI) was the 7th largest private bank in the world.
+That is before it was taken down by the CIA in a bust revealing a mass of money laundering activity.
 Some of their most famous clients were revealed to be Saddam Hussein and other dictators and terrorist leaders.

 HSBC inadvertently helps fund terrorists

 In 2012, a Senate report revealed that HSBC’s lax anti-money laundering procedures had helped for Mexican drug money, Iranian terrorist money, and suspicious Russian money enter the U.S. HSBC was ordered to pay $1.9bn in fines.
 To the ire of many, no jail time was handed to anyone responsible for the oversights.
-However, HSBC are still facing knock-on effects of this report today, with families of victims of Mexican drug cartel activity sueing the company.
+However, HSBC are still facing knock-on effects of this report today, with families of victims of Mexican drug cartel activity suing the company.
 The 2016 Panama Papers scandal has also revealed more information on the HSBC’s illegal activities, days after monitors called their AML measures inadequate.